Click on the button below to buy a Scarlet macaw from our parrots farm.Buy Now!

 This is an easily trainable bird and can be taught complicated “tricks” if done gently and with patience.

-The scarlet macaw is not the most competent talker in the macaw family, but with those looks, it doesn’t have to talk.
+The scarlet macaw for sale is not the most competent talker in the macaw family, but with those looks, it doesn’t have to talk.
 It will learn a few words and phrases, though it will do more screaming than talking.
-This is not a bird for someone living among sensitive neighbors or with an infant, unless there’s plenty of space between the bird and those who will be disturbed by its loud screeching.
+This is not a bird for someone living among sensitive neighbours or with an infant, unless there’s plenty of space between the bird and those who will be disturbed by its loud screams.

 The scarlet is a “sassy” bird, filled with energy and personality.
 It’s highly intelligent, as well as a capable escape artist.